-An illustration of the physical size and weight of the Canon 1D and the Panasonic GX80 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The physical size and weight of the Canon 1D and the Panasonic GX80 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX80 is considerably smaller (65 percent) than the Canon 1D.
 Moreover, the GX80 is substantially lighter (73 percent) than the 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the GX80 does not feature any corresponding weather-sealing.